vapor-community/example/README.md

 ### Vapor CLI

 The Vapor Command Line Interface makes it easy to build and run Vapor projects.
-Install it by running
+Install it on Mac by running

 ```sh
 brew tap qutheory/tap